seancdavis/twenty-ninety/src/index.md

 #### JavaScript Utilities

-THe project is also setup for injecting global utilities.
+The project is also setup for injecting global utilities.
 The only one included by default is the _scan links_ utility (`src/_assets/js/utils/scan-links.js`).
 When the page is read, the link scanner looks through all anchor tags.
 If it determines the `href` value is to an external URL, it will add `target="_blank"` and `rel="noopener"` attributes to the tag.

 If you'd like to remove this functionality, delete the file and remove the import line from `main.js`.
 Or, if you want to adjust the attributes that are added, you can edit the `scan-links.js` file.